Welcome to the Rocky Mountain Chapter of

 Field Trip to Montrose Provides Insight on Petroglyphs, Black Canyon and Siege of Annapurna

 in EventsThe chapter traveled to Montrose on Oct.
 11-13 to tour the Shavano Valley Petroglyph Park, learn the history of Black Canyon, and enjoy a fascinating talk by Kelvin Kent, a member of Chris Bonington’s British teams for Annapurna (1970) and Everest (1972), and gain some insight on expedition fundraising.
-Kent considers the 1970 Annapurna climb, “the […] Explore more…
+Kent considers the 1970 Annapurna climb, “the last of an era of logistical sieges,” and believes there are phenomenal climbers today who are almost like ballet dancers.
+In regards to the rigors of climbing above 8000 meters, Kent said, “After being at altitude for long periods of time, no one can tell… Explore more…

 -